Mnemata Site

 Other archaeological sites in its vicinity include the Pervolia Site, located north-east of Mnemata.

 Name

 Mnemata is the name of the locality, and it means "graves".

 The Mnemata Site is also known as the Agios Georgios cemetery, because a tomb was found in 1979 during the construction of a refugee settlement called Agios Georgios.
-Other tombs were found on site, later.
+Other tombs were later found on site.

 History

-During the construction of Agios Georgios (refugee settlement), a tomb was discovered on March 22, 1979.
+During the construction of the Agios Georgios refugee settlement, a tomb was discovered on March 22, 1979.
 In 1979, 63 tombs were excavated there.